Michael Rapino

-Michael Rapino is a Canadian-American business executive and the Chief Executive Officer and President of Live Nation Entertainment, Inc, which was formed in 2010 following the merger of Live Nation and Ticketmaster.
+Michael Rapino is a Canadian-American businessman and the CEO and president of Live Nation Entertainment, Inc, parent company of events/concert promoter Live Nation and ticket sales operation Ticketmaster.

 In the late 1990s, Rapino co-founded Core Audience Entertainment, a concert promoting company, and later held several roles at Clear Channel Entertainment.
-He was named CEO of Live Nation in 2005.
+In 2005 he spun out the concert company from Clear Channel and created Live Nation that listed as a public company in Dec 2005.

 Early life and education

-Michael Rapino was born in Thunder Bay, Ontario, Canada, and earned a bachelor of administration degree from Lakehead University in 1989.
+Michael Rapino was born in Thunder Bay, Ontario, to a Catholic-Italian family and earned a bachelor of business administration degree from Lakehead University in 1989.
 While attending Lakehead, Rapino promoted bands at local bars and signed his first artist, Jeff Healey.

 Career

-While at Lakehead, Rapino landed a job as a beer rep for Labatt Breweries and started promoting bands at local bars, arranging a weekly ad in The Argus (Thunder Bay) called "The Blue Zone" that featured live music events happening in Thunder Bay that upcoming weekend.
+While at Lakehead, Rapino landed a job as a beer rep for Labatt Breweries and started promoting bands at local bars, arranging a weekly ad in The Argus called "The Blue Zone" that featured live music events happening in Thunder Bay that upcoming weekend.
 After graduation, he moved to Toronto and continued his career as a sales representative for Labatt.
-He remained at the company for 10 years in different marketing and entertainment roles.
+He remained at the company for ten years in different marketing and entertainment roles.
 In the late 1990s Rapino founded Core Audience Entertainment, a concert promotion company that operated in Canada.
 Core Audience Entertainment was acquired by SFX Entertainment in 1999, which was in turn acquired by Clear Channel Communications in 2000.
 Rapino held several roles at Clear Channel Entertainment.
 He was later named CEO of Live Nation when it was spun off from Clear Channel in 2005.